chgc/openfga/README.md

 ## Limitations

-### MySQL Storage engine
+### MySQL / MariaDB Storage engine

-The MySQL storage engine has stricter length limits on tuple properties than other backends.
+The MySQL/MariaDB storage engine has stricter length limits on tuple properties than other backends.
 See [docs](https://openfga.dev/docs/getting-started/setup-openfga/docker#configuring-data-storage).

 💡 OpenFGA’s MySQL adapter was contributed by @twintag — thank you!